 Also, less than 20% of Millennial-aged business owners reported being happier, compared to nearly 50% of business owners in the other groups.

 What do these trends tell us?
-They seem to say Millennials care about:
+They seem to say Millennials in business care about:

 Being well trained and investing in the cultivation of professional development in their business.
 In other words, their professional development.
 They, like their predecessors, want to make sure they have dotted all the I’s and crossed all the T’s.